-Part 4.1 imposes duties on PCBUs about the exposure of workers to noise at the workplace.
-Dutyholders under this Part may also have health and safety duties under clause 19, 20 or 21 of the Act, and duties under Part 5 Division 2 of the Act to consult with workers about matters in this Part. clause 27 of the Act applies to officers in respect of this Part.
+163. Part 4.1 imposes duties on PCBUs about the exposure of workers to noise at the workplace.
+Duty-holders under this Part may also have health and safety duties under sections 19, 20 or 21 of the Act, and duties under Part 5 Division 2 of the Act to consult with workers about matters in this Part.
+Section 27 of the Act applies to officers in respect of this Part.
 There are additional regulations about management of risk in Part 3.1 - Managing risks to health and safety.